Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Generating functions of Euler characteristics of quiver Grassmannians of type

 If $\alpha$ is a real root let $F_{\alpha}:=F_{M_{\alpha}}$.
 Similar to the case of preprojective representations of defect $-1$, we obtain all coefficient quivers of representations lying in this tube by glueing the coefficient quivers

+This means that (up to permutation of the arrows $a,b,c,d$), we consider the coefficient quivers $\mathcal Q(s,4)$ with an extra arrow $-1\xrightarrow{b} 1$.
+Also the notion of non-contradictory subsets transfers exactly to the one of admissible subsets, see also Remark \ref{transfer}.
 We denote the representation on the left hand side by $T_1$ and the representation on the right hand side by $T_2$.
 Then we get for the generating functions

 Without loss of generality we can assume that we start our glueing process with the coefficient quiver of $T_1$.
-Using the notation and results of subsection \ref{admissible1} and, moreover, by Theorem A\ref{tmt}, we have $f_{-1}=0$, $f_0=1$ and
+Now we proceed completely analogous to subsection \ref{admissible1} and apply Theorem \cite[Theorem 4.4]{LW} to obtain $f_{-1}=0$, $f_0=1$ and